 For full details, photos and aerial photograph references see file.

 Moat in excellent condition, surrounded by lawns to west and south, trees and some annual weeds to east and north.
 Banks are regularly mown and/or strimmed, and moat kept free of weed.

 H. Pateson (A&E), 13 May 1993.

 1995.
 Earthwork Survey.

 Earthwork Survey of NHER 3395 includes the moat of NHER 3393.

 Pottery: 3 joining Glazed Grimston sherds - base with knife-cut polygonal outline.
 1 Glazed Grimston, in spoil just east of moat.
 Identified by A. Rogerson (NLA).

 See report (S3) for plan and further details.
-Site included in (S12) and survey also noted in (S13).
+This site was included in (S12) and the survey is also noted in (S13).

 B. Cushion (NLA), March 1995.

 Moat remains weed free, water filled.
 Earthworks in pasture field shows slight mole activity, no erosion by stock.